 - 1. Identify the mitigating circumstances that led to SAP not being maintained. - 2.
-Provide supporting documentation, such as statement from the doctor, death notice, etc.
+Provide supporting documentation, such as statement from the doctor, death notice, etc. - Identify and have approved by the Academic Advisor and/or the Director of Student Success a plan to correct academic deficiencies.

-- Identify and have approved by the Academic Advisor and/or Student Success personnel, a plan to correct academic deficiencies. - 4.
-Must be signed by the student. - 5.
-Include the student's Montreat College identification number, or Social Security number, current address, and communication information. - 6.
-Must be legible.
+- 4. Be signed by the student.

+- 5. Include the student's Montreat College identification number, or Social Security number, current address, and communication information.

+- 6. Be legible.